SimmonsRitchie/business-days-js/readme.md

 ### Usage

-isBusinessDay returns true if a provided date is on a business day in Pennsylvania, defined as being not a weekend and not a public holiday.
+isBusinessDay returns true if a provided date is on a business day in Pennsylvania, defined any day that is not a weekend or public holiday.

 Provided date can be a dayjs instance or a string formatted as 'YYYY-MM-DD'.